Yuki8819/Gwent_Online/README.md

 # Gwent_Online
-This is a multiplayer version of the card game Gwent, from The Witcher 3.
-The client is developed with C++ and OpenScenGraph, and it is developed by me, Yiran Zheng.
-The server is developed with C++ and Socket, and it is developed by my friend, Shengjie Hu.
+This is a multiplayer version of the card game Gwent, from The Witcher 3.\n The client is developed with C++ and OpenScenGraph, and it is developed by me, Yiran Zheng.\n The server is developed with C++ and Socket, and it is developed by my friend, Shengjie Hu.\n

-Manual:
+\n
+Manual:\n
-About the rules of the Gwent, see: http://witcher.wikia.com/wiki/Gwent
+About the rules of the Gwent, see:\n http://witcher.wikia.com/wiki/Gwent
 *Notice: this game only contains a card deck for Northern Realms.